 Anyone, medical background or no, will need to learn how to perform these treatments.
 So here starts your search on a great training provider.
 Although you have a firm basis of knowledge and patient experience, there is a degree of specialism in delivering BOTOX.
 After all, not everyone is having treatment in the same areas, or for the same reasons.
 You will benefit from staying abreast of all the latest developments in product, methods and the industry in general.
 What you are looking for is an end-to-end provider all that can offer the best information, plenty of hands-on practical application and post-course support with industry updates.

-The MATA BOTOX Course
+The MATA BOTOX Course for Dentists

 The Medical and Aesthetics Training Academy (MATA) from London’s Harley Street provides courses on all medical and aesthetic treatments.
 As an internationally recognised programme based on UK and European safety guidelines and effective business advice, MATA is considered the gold standard of training in the injectibles market.